 Giving Compass' Take:

-- Joseph Stinn explains that that using overhead ratios to evaluate nonprofit organizations is not a sufficient measure when determining where your donations should go.
+- Joseph Stinn explains that using overhead ratios to evaluate nonprofit organizations is not a sufficient measure when determining nonprofit ratings and where your donations should go.

-- Stinn suggests that the financial transparency of nonprofits is a better indicator of the organizations' value, and some research suggests higher ratios of overhead bring about more productive work.
+- Stinn suggests that the financial transparency of nonprofits is a better indicator of the organization's value, and some research suggests higher ratios of overhead bring about more productive work.
 How are you currently evaluating nonprofit organizations before giving money away?
+What metrics contribute to nonprofit ratings?

 - Read more on how to overcome the overhead myth.